NotHammer043/nanoMIDIPlayer/README.md

 **nanoMIDIPlayer** is a lightweight application designed to play MIDI files directly to a MIDI Output.
 Mainly designed for "[LoopBe1](https://nerds.de/data/setuploopbe1.exe)" and "[MIDI to QWERTY](https://github.com/ArijanJ/miditoqwerty/releases/)".

-# ⚠️ nanoMIDIPlayer is highly flagged by Windows Defender and scanning tools like [VirusTotal](https://www.virustotal.com/) due to the way the Executable is Compiled!
-(Nuitka Obfuscator makes it worst, i only used it because it could compile along with the packages)
+# ⚠️ nanoMIDIPlayer is highly flagged by [https://www.youtube.com/watch?v=dQw4w9WgXcQ](Windows Defender) and scanning tools like [VirusTotal](https://www.virustotal.com/) due to the way the Executable is Compiled!
+(Nuitka Obfuscator makes it worst, i only used it because it could compile with the packages)

 ## Showcase